MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adfs.md

 ## DevOps considerations

-For DevOps considerations, refer to DevOps section described in [Extending Active Directory Domain Services (AD DS) to Azure](./adds-extend-domain#devops-considerations) reference architecture.
+For DevOps considerations, see [DevOps: Extending Active Directory Domain Services (AD DS) to Azure](adds-extend-domain#devops-considerations).

 ## Cost considerations
 Use the [Pricing calculator][Cost-Calculator] to estimate costs.
 Other considerations are described in the Cost section in [Azure Architecture Framework][AAF-cost].